 Dave: Thank you, Roddy, for that question.
 It's absolutely debilitating.
 The one thing that we've seen as supply chain leaders and entrepreneurs is that you need to jump on this and help people solve this problem.
 Producing product in China is not the only issue.
 Producing product in China and getting it cost effectively into our country has been ridiculously difficult.

-Case in point: The expectation that I would have had as one scenario for the United States with its massive military capabilities and federal control over the airline industry would have been to control pricing to deploy the infrastructure that's available to provide quick airfreight and effective airfreight.
+Case in point: The expectation that I would have had as one scenario for the United would have been to control pricing to deploy the infrastructure that's available to provide quick airfreight and effective airfreight.